 7 Fascinating Facts About Your Favourite Christmas Songs

-Bing Crosby and Vera-Ellen performing in 'White Christmas' (1954).
+L to R: Bing Crosby, Rosemary Clooney, Vera Ellen and Danny Kaye performing in 'White Christmas' (1954).
 Christmas songs are a staple of the season, but many of them have fascinating backstories that you've never heard of before.
-Photo: Michael Ochs Archives/Getty Images
+Photo: George Rinhart/Corbis via Getty Images

 The holiday season is perhaps the only season in the year that comes with its own soundtrack.
 Countless renditions of Christmas carols and holiday tunes dominate radio airwaves, festive parties and department store speakers.